Tow Yee Yau,PhD

 I am an international psychologist who grew up in harmonious and multicultural Singapore.
 I am bicultural/bilingual and able to provide psychotherapy or counseling in English and Mandarin.

-My professional interests include Buddhist Psychology, Leadership Psychology, Corporate Coaching, Clinical Supervision & Training, College Students Mental Health, Mindfulness, Couples Counseling, and Multicultural Counseling.
+My professional interests include Mindfulness Training for Leaders, Mindfulness Therapy, Mindfulness Meditation, Buddhist Psychology, Corporate Coaching, Clinical Supervision & Training, College Students Mental Health, Couples Counseling, and Multicultural Counseling.

 Approach to Therapy